cli-kit/lipsum/README.md

  lipsum ex          Print an error, will be treated as an uncaught exception. lipsum ex --debug  Include stack trace in exception and set log level to trace. lipsum ex; echo $?;
-                    Verify exit code for uncaught exception, compare to `lipsum -eh`.
+                    Verify exit code for uncaught exception, compare to lipsum -eh.

 Report bugs to muji <noop@xpm.io>.
 ```